 - Breathe and on each exhale melt into the stretch a bit more

 - Roll back up

 - Clasp your hands together in front of you and pull down

 - Breathe and then slowly roll back up.

 Stand a moment and feel.
 Notice the lift?
 How energy and oxygen are pumping through your body?
 Renewed and refreshed?
+Keep checking in through the day to get some back pain relief.
 Now get back to it!

 Copyright 2011, Elaine Masters, RYT, travel writer, speaker and the award-winning author of Drivetime Yoga and Flytime Yoga.
 More stretches and energy saving techniques are in my books and audio, all available at DrivetimeYoga.com.